So… I wrote an LGBT love story.

 A YA fantasy where two girls fall in love in a kingdom where such relationships are frowned on.

-I’ve written 34 full novels now as well as a bunch of short stories, and I can’t say I’ve been as excited (or as nervous) about any of them as I am about The Eldritch Heart.
+I’ve written quite a few novels now as well as a bunch of short stories, and I can’t say I’ve been as excited (or as nervous) about any of them as I am about The Eldritch Heart.

 Two or so years ago, I was at the day job and I overheard someone (I still don’t know who it was, merely a voice floating over cubicle walls) complaining in earnest about how “disgraceful” it was that Disney put out a movie with two girls “doing lesbian stuff.”
 Of course, this particular example of genius was talking about Frozen, which has nothing whatsoever to do with two girls in love.
 (I didn’t bother to insert myself into the discussion to point out that they are sisters in that story.)
 However, hearing that did get me thinking about the lack of those kinds of stories.
 I got the idea to write a “princess story” where the princess falls in love with another girl instead of the handsome prince everyone expects her to marry.
 I jotted down a couple of early ideas for a plot – arranged marriage the princess doesn’t want any part of, a servant girl she’s close friends with, running away, some magic going on, etc. I had a bunch of other projects on the table at the time (writing and editing) so I set this file aside.